How to Bill Consulting Clients: Hourly, Retainer & Value-Based Pricing Guide

 • Pass-Through Policy: The standard industry practice is to pass costs at face value.
 Any administrative markup (typically 5-10%) must be pre-stipulated in the contract.

-• Digital Proof: Attach a consolidated PDF of receipts for any single expense exceeding $25 (or the local currency equivalent).
+• Digital Proof: Attach a consolidated PDF of receipts for any single expense exceeding $75 (or the local currency equivalent).
+Note: The IRS requires receipts for lodging expenses regardless of amount.

 โœ… The AP-Approval Checklist